If downloaded to a device check main site for updates.

 The drop-in session allow you to learn more about the Student Portal and to practice using it.
 Simply go to this venue and a member of staff with help you to get started.

-You are also advised to check the PSYC101 DLE site for group allocations for workshops and Tutor groups etc. Please make a note of the weeks in which your groups take place.
+You are also advised to check the 0191X DLE programme site for group allocations for workshops and tutor groups etc. Please make a note of the weeks in which your groups start.

 To give you a great start, if you are studying psychology as your only or major subject, we'll give you a free set of eBooks when you start your first year.